hex705/MPM503_PONG/readme.md

 	 0  if  no buttons are pressed.
 	 1  if  UP   is pressed

-You will need to press you buttons more than once to move -- they do not repeat.
+You will need to press your buttons more than once to move -- they do not repeat.

 ***ANALOG***